eggheadio/how-to-egghead/instructor-guide/docs/01-Getting-started-as-an-egghead-instructor/01-Why-be-an-instructor.md

 ### You get paid

 egghead instructors [get paid](#getting-paid) every time someone watches one of your published lessons.
 More accurately, we pay you monthly based on your views for the preceding month.
-We market our content quite a bit, but feel free to share your lessons widely.
+We market our content quite a bit, but feel free to share your lessons widµely.

 ![03_eggo_raining_money](https://d2mxuefqeaa7sj.cloudfront.net/s_12F044CEE45D0F4D2D29675E09CDBFF3658A88B44F244372E9483DF7DAEBE7CC_1530529694287_file.png)